 While The Dark Horse bares the seemingly unremarkable trappings of a run-of-the-mill underdog film, the script seems more interested in cultural details that supply this movie its cultural identity.
 Genesis presents his young, hyperactive team with Māori inspired chess pieces.
 Once Genesis gives each of them a piece to look after he begins to foster their sense of identity, not as tools but components of a whole.
 Director, James Napier Robertson, places strong emphasis on Māori culture.
 He evokes it through strong images — members of the chess team (who are of Māori origin) perform a Haka, an intense expression of cultural pride.
 Yet interrupting the moment is a drearier, more somber admission of cultural shame.
 Mana, the nephew, has committed his first crime, a twisted rite of passage, and sits in the corner coiled in guilt.

 For every cliché The Dark Horse embraces, we’re reminded how every culture (other than our own) overcomes similar hurdles.
 Dark Horse can also be brutal and unpredictable, ultimately culminating to a fierce climax, a confrontation that plays like an emotional tug-of-war.
 Here Robertson expertly crafts silence, patience and firelight as raw dramatic tools.
 He grounds the moment in compassion and anchors it with damaged souls.
-It should go without saying that Cliff Curtis is a madcap powerhouse, managing to portray his character with understated dignity and wildness.
-He manages to manipulate every tick and idiosyncratic gesture characterizing Genesis.
-His ability to convert cutesy and likable into unstable and dangerous makes his well-studied and truculent performance absurdly watchable.
+It should go without saying that Cliff Curtis is an overstated powerhouse, portraying Genesis with an understated sense of intellect and brilliance dancing on the edge of chaos.